brinkmanlab/islandcompare-cli/README.md

 For one off analysis use the `./islandcompare.py upload_run` command.
 For repeated analysis please use the `./islandcompare.py upload`, `./islandcompare.py run`, and `./islandcompare.py download` commands.

+This utility requires Python 3 and BioBlend 0.14 to be installed.

 Tutorial
 --------